Do you dread waking up every morning? Or is there a sinking feeling every time Sunday rolls around?

 There are many circumstances that might prevent you from leaving your job.
 I completely empathize as I was in your shoes not too long ago.

-To help you, I put together the journaling prompts that helped me escape my job and design a life I *actually* enjoy.
+To help you, I put together a workbook with the exercises and framework that helped me escape my job and design a life I *actually* enjoy.

 Suggested resources: 5 Powerful Reasons Why You Need to Journal